fbpx

 Where to Stay:

 To immerse yourself in the cooler than cool Saint-Jean beach scene, bed down at Eden Rock.
-Or for a more tranquil stay, head to the leeward side of the island to Hotel Le Toiny.
+Or for a more tranquil stay, head to the Leeward side of the island to Hotel Le Toiny.
 Reimagined by designer Bee Osborn, interiors are a creamy-white ‘coastal chic’ palette with shades of blue and pops of pink.
-Villa suites come with their own private plunge pools and the outdoor bar is literally made from oyster shells, hand-picked by the designer.
+Villa suites come with their own private plunge pools and the outdoor bar is literally made from oyster shells, hand picked by the designer.
 And the Beach Club, a more recent addition, has transformed the once wild, locals-only surfing beach into a low-key, feet-in-the-sand exclusive dining experience.

 Maundays Bay, Anguilla